martinschaible/guide-uptime-kuma-monitoring/README.md

 ```
 HOST-RESOURCES-MIB::hrStorageSize.31 = INTEGER: 19649974
 HOST-RESOURCES-MIB::hrStorageUsed.31 = INTEGER: 840584
-HOST-RESOURCES-MIB::hrStorageAllocationUnits.31 = INTEGER: 4096 Bytes
 ```

-For the monitor in Kuma, we use the OID of the **used allocation units** and calculate the threshold from the "total size in allocation units" for 80% utilization.
+For the monitor in Kuma, we use the OID of the **used allocation units** and calculate the threshold from the **total size in allocation units** for 80% utilization.

 Now let's create the monitor: